 The desktop app is much easier to navigate (keyboard/mouse)

-ESRI sat imagery downloadable too
+ESRI (or non-Google) sat imagery downloadable too

 Masses of memory (1TB)